Raais/Celebrity-Face-Encodings/README.md

 This repository contains face encodings of 100 celebrities ready for use with [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition).
-You are most welcome to expand/contribute.
+You're most welcome to expand/contribute.

 ## Usage